Back to Health News & Stories

 • Duration: A few weeks, though for some, symptoms may persist longer.

-• Care tips: If you think you were exposed to COVID-19, contact your health care provider right away to ask if you should be tested.
-For those with mild symptoms, stay home in a room or area away from other people.
+• Treatment and care tips: If you think you were exposed to COVID-19, contact your health care provider immediately to ask whether you should be tested.
+If you have mild symptoms, try to stay home in a room or area away from other people.
 Rest, drink a lot of fluids, and try OTC medicines like acetaminophen to help relieve your symptoms.
 If you have trouble breathing or have chest pain, seek emergency care.

-The best way to prevent getting a cold, flu, or COVID-19 is to take precautions—wear a mask, practice social distancing, wash your hands frequently, and sanitize frequently touched surfaces.
+The best way to prevent getting a cold, flu, or COVID-19 is to take precautions: wash your hands frequently, wear a mask in public—especially if you don't feel well, and sanitize frequently touched surfaces.
 If you feel like you’re coming down with something, note your symptoms and contact your health care provider.

-If you’re feeling under the weather but hesitant to leave home, Virtua offers telehealth visits.
-Use your computer, tablet, or smartphone to start a telehealth visit.
-We’ll deliver your care remotely, and if necessary, guide you on the next steps for in-person treatment.
+If you feel under the weather but don't want to leave home, use your computer, tablet, or smartphone to start a Virtua Urgent Care telehealth visit.
+We deliver your care remotely and, if necessary, guide you through the next steps for in-person treatment.